sagormajomder/react-19-vite/README.md

 npx degit sagormajomder/react-19-vite#main <YOUR_PROJECT_NAME>
 ```

 This will clone the repository to your project.
-Alternatively, you can fork this repo or create a new repo from the template by clicking on the button at the top-right corner.
+Alternatively, you can fork this repo or create a new repo from the template by clicking on the button "use this template" at the top-right corner.

+After create your project in your local machine, open terminal and

+- type `git init` to initialize git into your project
+- type `npm i` to install all dependencies
+- type `npm run dev` to run it

+The app will be available on `http://localhost:5173` by default.

 ## 🫶 Support